temporalio/sdk-dotnet/README.md

 #### Workflow Exceptions

-* Workflows can throw exceptions to fail the workflow or the "workflow task" (i.e. suspend the workflow, retrying until code update allows it to continue).
+* Workflows can throw exceptions to fail the workflow/update or the "workflow task" (i.e. suspend the workflow, retrying until code update allows it to continue).
-* Exceptions that are instances of `Temporalio.Exceptions.FailureException` will fail the workflow with that exception.
+* By default, exceptions that are instances of `Temporalio.Exceptions.FailureException` will fail the workflow/update with that exception.
-  * For failing the workflow explicitly with a user exception, explicitly throw `Temporalio.Exceptions.ApplicationFailureException`.
+  * For failing the workflow/update explicitly with a user exception, explicitly throw `Temporalio.Exceptions.ApplicationFailureException`.
 This can be marked non-retryable or include details as needed.
-  * Other exceptions that come from activity execution, child execution, cancellation, etc are already instances of `FailureException` (or `TaskCanceledException`) and will fail the workflow if uncaught.
+  * Other exceptions that come from activity execution, child execution, cancellation, etc are already instances of `FailureException` (or `TaskCanceledException`) and will fail the workflow/update if uncaught.
-* All other exceptions fail the "workflow task" which means the workflow will continually retry until the workflow is fixed.
+* By default, all other exceptions fail the "workflow task" which means the workflow/update will continually retry until the code is fixed.
 This is helpful for bad code or other non-predictable exceptions.
-To actually fail the workflow, use an `ApplicationFailureException` as mentioned above.
+To actually fail the workflow/update, use an `ApplicationFailureException` as mentioned above.
+* By default, all non-deterministic exceptions that are detected internally fail the "workflow task".

+The default behavior can be customized at the worker level for all workflows via the `TemporalWorkerOptions.WorkflowFailureExceptionTypes` property or per workflow via the `FailureExceptionTypes` property on the `WorkflowAttribute`.
+When a workflow encounters a "workflow task" fail (i.e. suspend), it will first check either of these collections to see if the exception is an instance of any of the types and if so, will turn into a workflow/update failure.
+As a special case, when a non-deterministic exception occurs and `Temporalio.Exceptions.WorkflowNondeterminismException` is assignable to any of the types in the collection, that too will turn into a workflow/update failure.
+However non-deterministic exceptions that match during update handlers become workflow failures not update failures like other exceptions because a non-deterministic exception is an entire-workflow-failure situation.

+⚠️ WARNING: Customizing the default behavior is currently experimental and the default behavior may change in the future.

 #### Workflow Logic Constraints